 Love carrot cake?
-Then you HAVE to try these healthy carrot muffins!
-Moist, tender, and warmly spiced, they're a delicious breakfast or on-the-go snack.
+Then you HAVE to try these carrot muffins!
+Moist, fluffy, and warmly spiced, they're a delicious breakfast or grab-and-go snack.

 Here’s what you’ll need to make this carrot muffin recipe: